Trauma Therapy · Toronto, ON

 Grief-Related Trauma

-Accident and Assault Trauma
+Accident & Assault Trauma

-Racial and Cultural Trauma
+Racial & Cultural Trauma

 There's no single right way to heal from trauma.
 What works depends on your history, your symptoms, and what feels manageable for you.
 Our therapists are trained in multiple evidence-based modalities and will collaborate with you to find the right fit — or the right combination.